ossf/allstar/opt-out.md

   - my-repo-name-here
 ```

-Allstar will be disabled on your repository when the PR is merged.
+Allstar will be disabled on your repository when the pull request is merged.

 ### Alternative option: with repo-override

 This alternative option uses the `repo-override` setting to avoid the need to
-send a PR to the org-level .`allstar` repo, but works only if:
+submit a pull request to the organization's `.allstar` repo, but works only if:

 -  the org-level `allstar.yaml` config has the line `disableRepoOverride:
     false`

 or

--  the org-level `allstar.yaml` config file does not include
+-  the org-level `allstar.yaml` config file does not the include
-    `disableRepoOverride` (since the default is `false`).
+    `disableRepoOverride` setting (which defaults to `false`).

 If `disableRepoOverride` is set to `true`, the following instructions will not
 work.